EricMountain/TaskSlayer/CONTRIBUTING.md

 **IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the the terms of the [MIT License](LICENSE.md).

+NB - This is a slightly adapted version of the original H5BP CONTRIBUTING.md.